iulianoroberto/MATLAB_social_network_analysis/README.md

 # MATLAB_social_network_analysis
-Basic Matlab scripts for social network analysis.
+Basic Matlab scripts for social network analysis (part of these script have been used in university project to analyze a multi energy system).

 ## Metrics
-A list of calculated metrics:
+A list of calculated metrics through scripts:
 * Betweenness centrality.
 * Hub and authority scores.
 * Diameter and distances evaluation.